 The original individual compliance deadlines were based on your date of birth: Dec.
 1, 2014 for persons born after Dec.
 1, 1964, and Dec.
 1, 2017, for persons born on or before Dec.
 1, 1964.
 The Iowa DOT understands the U.S. Department of Homeland Security will set and announce new, delayed compliance dates for individuals from compliant states like Iowa later this year.
 In the meantime, individuals from compliant states, including Iowa, may continue to use Iowa driver’s licenses or IDs for all official federal purposes.
 Based on initial information provided by DHS, it appears the new individual compliance dates will begin no earlier than 2016.
 The Iowa DOT will continue to update Iowa citizens as DHS makes these dates known.

 Because Iowa already produces cards that met the REAL ID security standards, there will be almost no material differences.
 They will be made of the same materials; offer the same security features designed to prevent tampering, counterfeiting or duplication; contain the same information; and have the same general appearance.

 The only significant physical difference will be a star verification mark on the front of the card in the upper, right-hand corner.

-Current DL or ID card holdersIf you currently hold a DL or ID card, you can decide whether you want to apply for a REAL ID-marked card.
+Current driver's license or ID card holdersIf you currently hold a driver's license or ID card, you can decide whether you want to apply for a REAL ID-marked card.
 To decide, consider whether you will use your card for federal official purposes (i.e., boarding federally regulated commercial aircraft, accessing federal facilities that require identification to enter, or entering nuclear power plants).
 If you will, you may want to apply for a REAL ID-marked card.